chauff/cse1500-web-transcripts/Lecture-http.md

 Let's move on to the final authentication option we consider here: **HTTP basic authentication**.
 You are already familiar with this type of authentication: the server asks the user **explicitly** for authentication by requesting a valid username and a password.
 HTTP has a built-in mechanism to support this process through the `WWW-Authenticate` and `Authorization` headers.
 Since HTTP is **stateless**, once a user has logged in, the login information has to be resend to the server with every single HTTP request the user's device is making.

-Here is a concrete example of HTTP basic authentication:
+Here is a concrete example of HTTP basic authentication :point_down: :

 ![Basic authentication example](img/L1-basicauth.png)

- We have the usual server and client setup.
+We have the usual server and client setup :point_up:.
 The client sends an HTTP request to access a particular web resource, in this case the `index.html` page residing at `www.microsoft.com`.

 The server sends back a `401` status code, indicating to the client that this web resource requires a login.
 It also sends back information about the supported authentication scheme (in this case: `Basic`).
 There are several authentication schemes, but we will only consider the basic one here.
 The *realm* describes the protection area: if several web resources on the same server require authentication within the same realm, a single user/password combination should be sufficient to access all of them.